cloudbees-days/cloudbees-ci-pipeline-workshop/declarative-basics.md

 1. Click the ***Go to classic*** icon at the top of common section of Blue Ocean’s navigation bar. <p><img src="img/intro/go_to_classic.png" width=850/>

-Now, let's add your GitHub personal access token to the Jenkins' Credentials manager to be used for both GitHub webhook management and the *Multibranch Pipeline* project we will create:
+Now, we will create two Jenkins Credentials using you GitHub personal access token to be used for  GitHub webhook management and for the *Multibranch Pipeline* project we will create:

 1. Navigate to the top-level of your Team Master - this should be one level-up from where you exit the Blue Ocean UI.
 You should see a **Manage Jenkins** link in the left navigation menu.
 2. Click on the **Credentials** link in the left navigation menu. <p><img src="img/intro/credentials_breadcrumbs_left_nav2.png" width=850/>